Marksjbriggs/dalibor-display/README.md

 # dalibor-display
 This is a 6 Nixie Tube driver board.

+There is a 2 Nixie Tube driver board here: https://github.com/jdbrinton/dalibor-display/tree/two-tube

 UPDATE: The board has been tested good.
 However there's a yet-to-be debugged issue where it only operates between ~8 and ~10 Volts.
 EMI is suspect.
 Needs more debugging, but other than that board works fine.

 Arduino code is attached for making your own display array.